-Students develop skills and understanding in English, maths and science.
+Students develop skills and understanding in English, maths, science and Cambridge Global Perspectives.
 Progression tests help teachers check their progress.

 Cambridge Lower Secondary

-Students develop further their skills and understanding in English, maths and science.
+Students develop further their skills and understanding in English, maths, science and Cambridge Global Perspectives.
 Progression tests help teachers check their progress.

 Cambridge Upper Secondary

-Students follow Cambridge O Level or Cambridge IGCSE courses, leading to globally recognised qualifications.
-They build a broad learning programme from a wide range of subjects.
+Students follow Cambridge IGCSE or Cambridge O Level courses, leading to globally recognised qualifications.
+They can choose from a broad range of subjects in any combination.